anonwins/tsf-permissions-aix/README.md

 # tsf-permissions-aix
 AI2 extension to  just add a specific permission into the manifest.

-You can download an .aix from the list of already compiled, or compile your own using the source in /source folder.
+You can download an .aix from the list of already compiled, or build your own extremely easily.

 How to build